edizonn/ecommerce-sql-analysis/README.md

 * Identify trends or patterns in product purchases over time.

 ## **Methodology**
-* I cleaned and standardized the data using SQL
+* Cleaned and standardized the data using SQL
-* I explored customer table using aggregating functions, grouping data, adding new columns.
+* Explored customer table using aggregating functions, grouping data, adding new columns.
-* I explored basket table using aggregating functions, grouping data, and joins.
+* Explored basket table using aggregating functions, grouping data, and joins.

 ## **Skills**
 * SQL - Joins, Group By, Aggregating Functions, Subquery